cfe-lab/bblab-server/bblab_inventory.md

     - Untested tool.
 It also doesn't exist in the MDF folder.
 Dates to August 2019.

+## TCR interpretation and analysis

+- __TCR Distance__
+    - This tool is fairly recent, and uses `alldata/bblab_site/tools/tcr_distance/tcr_distance.py` as well as `bblab_site/static/tcr_dist.js`
+- __TCR Visualizer__
+    - This tool does not contain a Python script, but uses `bblab_site/static/tcr_vis.js`.

 # List of unavailable tools
-These tools exist in the BBLab backup (MDF) but have not been ported to Python 3/Django.
+These tools will not be hosted on the server.
+They exist in the BBLab-Wiki backup (MDF) but have not been ported to Python 3/Django.
 They are all under source control from deleted repos, dating from 2014-2017.
 - __HAPC__ - HLA Associated Polymorphism Counter HAPC
 - __HAPA__ - HLA Associated Polymorphism Analyzer HAPA
 - __PHAGE-I__ - Proportion of HLA Associated Genomic Escape (individual)